diffblue/gitlab/doc/architecture/blueprints/rate_limiting/index.md

 ```

 In the example above, when `my_limit_name` is defined in YAML, engineers will
-be check the current state and execute appropariate code block depending on the
+be check the current state and execute  appropriate  code block depending on the
 past usage / resource consumption.

 Things we want to build and support by default: